 ## Repairing missing data and smoothing data

 Despite the best efforts of the researcher, there are occasional failures in the accurate recording of the eye position during data collection (e.g., blinks).
 This results in missing data within the stream of samples, which must be represented in eyetools as NA values for the x and y coordinates.
 To mitigate the impact of missing data on further analysis, the `interpolate()` function can estimate the missing gaze data, based upon the eye coordinates before and after the missing data, and perform a repair.
-The default method of linear interpolation ("approx") replaces missing values with a line of constant slope and evenly spaced coordinates that bridge between the existing data (alternatively a cubic "spline" method can be applied).
+The default method of linear interpolation ("approx") replaces missing values with a line of constant slope and evenly spaced coordinates that bridge between the existing data (alternatively a cubic "spline" method can be applied that applies a curved path between the existing datapoints).

 ```{r}